damonkeys/covid-checkin/docker/README.md

 servers, app and all other needed servers like MariaDB and KONG.

 ## First time
 Starting the docker environment for the first time you have to build all Docker Images before.
-To build an image of a golang-server will do goreleaser which builds the binary before.

 In the tools-folder you find a script for starting the docker-environment called `startDocker.sh`.
 Call this command at the first time to build the whole environment and start all containers.